Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning: -chase anonymisation

-{\textbf{Semantic Utility. }} To satisfy R.2, we introduce two \emph{semantic utility} metrics, which quantify the coincidence of the information in the original KG and in the released anonymised one.
-This is done on a use-case basis, by focusing the metrics on a set of queries.
+\textbf{Semantic utility.} We introduce two \emph{semantic utility} metrics to quantify the coincidence of information in the original KG and in the anonymised one.
+This is done on a use-case basis, by focusing the metrics on a set of queries $\mc Q$ that can represent the most frequent downstream tasks asked by the users.

+Notice that, given $(A,\Sigma)$ a chase-anonymisation of a KG $(G,\Sigma)$, the augmentation property (Definition \ref{def:isomo}, item (1)) implies that there is a bijective correspondence between the constants of the database $G\sub D$ and (a subset of) the constants of $A\sub D$.
+When evaluating a query $Q$ over $G$ and $A$, in any set operation between $Q(G)$ and $Q(A)$ we assume the equivalence of their constants under this bijective correspondence.